Travelling with diabetes? Our handy guide is full of tips to make your next holiday as stress free as possible.

 Cabin air is dryer than normal air so it’s important you drink plenty of water, as dehydration could increase your blood sugar levels.
 But, most importantly, sit back, relax and enjoy the flight.

 Stomach upsets are common in countries with low food hygiene levels.

 Diabetes UK advises that, even if you have sickness or diarrhoea, you must keep taking your insulin or tablets.
 If you can’t stomach solid foods, opt for sugary drinks to keep your carbohydrate level normal.

 In addition to your doctor’s note and medication, pack a medical alert identification, a glucose metre, spare batteries and a test/disposal kit along with a supply of test strips in your luggage.

 Plus, make sure you have your doctor’s contact details and an emergency number for a trusted friend or family member in your mobile phone.

 Top tips for travelling with diabetes

-- If booking long haul flights, consult your GP regarding changes to your insulin regime
+- If booking long-haul flights, consult your GP regarding changes to your insulin routine.

 - Take a list of all medications and a repeat prescription with you.
 In some countries such as the USA, blood glucose is measured differently from the UK.